 Hakodate cuisine No. 2: Shio ramen

-The hamburger shop Lucky Pierrot got its start in Hakodate and offers burgers you are not likely to find anywhere else.
+The Japanese hamburger chain Lucky Pierrot got its start in Hakodate and offers burgers you are not likely to find anywhere else.
 These gourmet burgers are hearty.
 The menu also includes many other items, so when you visit Hakodate be sure to stop by one of its many shops.

 4. Local Hokkaido cuisine: Furano and Biei

 The Furano region surrounded by mountains has an inland climate of sharp temperature differences which is ideal for agriculture and is famous for its potatoes, onions, carrots and other vegetables.
 These are all used in such popular local dishes as Furano curry which is also put on top of rice omelets, another local specialty.
 Each shop boasts its own unique curry blend.